chris-moreton/oauth-server/readme.md

 	php artisan passport:install

+Take a note of the client ids and secrets.

 Generate test user (optional)

 This will create a test user called chris@example.com with a password of "secret".